webstean/webstean/README.md

     <a href="https://www.linkedin.com/in/maketechwork/"><img src="https://img.shields.io/badge/-LinkedIn-2D2B55?style=flat-square&logo=linkedin&logoColor=white"/></a>
 </p>

 I'm a domain architect, mentor, and cloud advocate with 20 years professional experience.
-I specialise in desinging and building enterprise applications and solutions, princiapplyin the Azure Cloud.
-I love a challenge and I'm skilled at progressing from a simple proposal into a well-defined and delivered solution.
+I specialise in desinging and building enterprise applications and solutions, principally in the Azure Cloud.
+I love a challenge and I'm skilled at progressing from a simple proposal into a well-defined and deliverable solution.

 ## GitHub Stats